-Semi-trucks can cause significant damage in a trucking accident.
+Semi-trucks and tractor-trailers can cause significant damage to property and other motorists in a trucking accident.
 Because of the extent of the damage and injuries involved in large truck accidents, filing legal claims can be complicated and burdensome for those who have suffered.

 Types Of Truck Accidents In Florida